HumanCellAtlas/data-portal-content/content/learn/userguides/accessing-data/quick-start-guide.md

     hca dss download --bundle-uuid 2f08b7cd-2e39-44f2-b7fa-d4a373266104 --version 2018-08-28T213422.136870Z --replica aws

 ### Using the Data
 The Data Coordination Platform (DCP) offers a number of different programatic ways to access the data.
-The Application Programming Interfaces (APIs) that we provide are described [here](https://dev.data.humancellatlas.org/develop/api-documentation/data-store-consumer-api).
-The developers of the DCP have also created a number of example programs demonstrating how to use the APIs, and they can be found [here](https://dev.data.humancellatlas.org/learn/development-guides/consumer-vignettes).
+The Application Programming Interfaces (APIs) that we provide are described [in the API documentation](https://dev.data.humancellatlas.org/develop/api-documentation/data-store-consumer-api).
+The developers of the DCP have also created a number of example programs demonstrating how to use the APIs, and they can be found [in the consumer vignettes](https://dev.data.humancellatlas.org/learn/development-guides/consumer-vignettes).
 These examples are designed to demonstrate basic access patterns, but they are not intended to demonstrate any type of analysis.